Unboxed-Software/solana-course/content/vrf.md

 ## Challenge

 The challenge for this lesson is to add some logic to the program to track how many times a user rolls.
 If they roll 3 times without rolling doubles, they should be able to withdraw their funds.

+If you get stuck, we have the solution in the `vrf-challenge-solution` branch [here](https://github.com/Unboxed-Software/micheal-burry-escrow/tree/vrf-challenge-solution).